I use a Nikon D5300 for shooting stills & video of locations, setups, rough concepts, storyboards, happy snaps, etc.

 Nikon was having a major ‘Doh!’ moment when it decided on these settings because:

-- Auto ISO enables the camera to adjust exposure for changing light levels.
-Switching it off means you have to use the aperture to adjust exposure.
+- Auto ISO adjusts the ISO to automatically compensate for changing light levels.
+Switching it off means you have to manually adjust the aperture instead.
 But the Nikon quirk means you can’t change the aperture while the camera is in Live View (video) mode

-- With the Aperture indicator disabled, you can’t pre-adjust the aperture and then switch out and back in to Live View mode to adjust the aperture quickly
+- With the Aperture indicator disabled, you can’t adjust the aperture quickly by pre-adjusting the aperture in Live View and then rapidly switching out and back in to Live View

-You need to turn Manual movie settings to OFF.
-Then you can shoot video at the right shutter speed and allow Nikon’s superb Auto ISO to smoothly and silently adjust for changing light levels while you shoot.
+So, for shooting video, you need to turn Manual movie settings to OFF.
+Then you can select the correct shutter speed for your video frame rate, and allow Nikon’s superb Auto ISO to smoothly and silently adjust for changing light levels while you shoot.

 Here’s how I set up my D5300 for shooting video: